mit-orcd/orcd-docs-edit/docs/software/R.md

 # R

+R is a powerful programming language widely used for statistical computing and graphics.
+It provides a variety of statistical techniques and graphical tools, making it a useful tool for data analysis and visualization.

 ## R with Conda

 Conda is a package manager commonly used for Python, but is compatible with R and can be very useful for installing packages.
 This can be helpful when the packages you need have specific dependency requirements.
 Because of these benefits, **Conda is our recommended process for using R on the cluster.** You can find more information on Conda in the [Python software section](python.md#conda-environments).